vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 `js›render()` is the primary function of this file - when invoked, it draws the current game state to our canvas. `js›startRendering()` and `js›stopRendering()` control activation of the 60 FPS render loop.

-The specific implementations of the individual render helper functions (e.g. `js›renderBullet()`) are not as relevant / up to you, but here's one simple example:
+The specific implementations of the individual render helper functions (e.g. `js›renderBullet()`) are not as important, but here's one simple example:

 ```js
 // Header: render.js